 The Service recognises the important part that it plays in developing the whole child and that its responsibilities go beyond just teaching the subject of music.
-Its wider responsibilities are enshrined in the Aims of Guernsey Music Centre which is sent to all parents.
+Its wider responsibilities are enshrined in the Aims of Guernsey Music Centre which is sent to all parents and are published on page three of the Music Centre Prospectus.
 These include that pupils should "make a positive contribution and develop confidence, self-discipline and self-criticism" and that they should "understand the importance of reliability and teamwork through their music-making."
 Students' responsibilities towards one another are therefore clearly set out and shared with staff, students and parents.
 Everyone has a shared responsibility to ensure that this is reflected in the actual work of the Service, including at Music Centre.